Stephen Hasner | Truck Accidents | December 19, 2017

 In years past, then, the shipping company would argue that the driver was an independent contractor and thus the company was not liable for his accident.
 This would force accident victims to file claims against the driver—usually through the driver’s insurance company—and attempt to get compensation that way.
 The disadvantage between suing an individual, even one with insurance, and the shipping company was obvious.
 Suing all of the entities involved in shipping the load carried by the truck involved in your accident, however, presents legal and logistical nightmares.

 The Independent Contractor Exception for Motor Carrier Liability No Longer Applies

 A change in federal regulations put an end to this, taking the liability off individual drivers and placing it upon the shipping companies that contract with them to haul their loads.
 Federal Motor Carrier Safety Administration regulations eliminate the distinction between independent contractors and employees with respect to motor carriers.
 All drivers for a motor carrier company, including independent contractors, are now legislatively deemed, statutory employees.
 Motor carriers now bear the ultimate liability for any accident in which their drivers are at fault.

-Call Hasner Law to Discuss Your Savannah Truck Accident Injury
+Call Hasner Law PC to Discuss Your Case With A Savannah Truck Accident Lawyer

 If you were in an accident with a tractor-trailer rig and suffered a personal injury in the Savannah area, take advantage of a free case evaluation to determine if an attorney can help maximize your compensation for your injuries.